omeka/omeka-s-enduser/docs/modules/mapping.md

 **Scroll wheel zoom**: Set whether users can zoom with their mouse wheel when hovering over the map, either automatically upon page load or after clicking inside the map.
 You can disable mouse-wheel scrolling entirely.

-The preview map allows you to visually set a default view for this map.
+The preview map on this editing page allows you to visually set a default view for this map.
 The map dimensions on the public page may not match the dimensions shown in this preview, but saving a default view here will guarantee that the four corner points will be displayed on the public page, with excess added to the outer edges if applicable.

 Note that the text above the preview map tells you the current zoom level.